ezylang/EvalEx/README.md

 - Standard boolean and mathematical operators
 - Standard basic mathematical and boolean functions
 - Custom functions and operators can be added at runtime
+- Function can be defined with a variable number of arguments (see MIN and MAX functions)

 ### Download / Maven
 You can download the binaries, source code and JavaDoc jars from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22EvalEx%22%20g%3A%22com.udojava%22).